snchakri/lumen_25028_ttms/stage_2/FIXED/Detailed Transition Report and Onboarding Guide fo (1).md

 ## 4. Conclusion

-This detailed report outlines every change from the mock prototype to robust real modules.
+This detailed report outlines every change from the mock prototype to reliable real modules.
 Follow the onboarding steps to seamlessly integrate, operate, and extend Stage 2.
-The system now meets mathematical rigor, production reliability, and is ready for immediate deployment and SIH 2025 evaluation.
-Good luck, Cursor!
+The system now meets mathematical rigor, production reliability, and is ready for immediate usage and evaluation.